petterthowsen/zen/README.md

 # Zen Programming Language

 Zen is a high-level interpreted programming language implemented in Go.
-It features a clean syntax, strong typing, and modern programming concepts.
+It strong typing with type inference where possible and OOP features.

-See spec.zen for example of zen code.
+See spec.zen for detailed examples of zen code.

 ## Project Structure